Mahmood (singer): 2020–2023: Ghettolimpo, return to Sanremo and Eurovision

 On 11 June 2021, Mahmood released his second studio album, Ghettolimpo.
 The album's release was preceded by five singles: "Rapide", "Dorado" (in collaboration with fellow Italian rapper Sfera Ebbasta and Colombian singer Feid), "Inuyasha", "Zero" (also included in the soundtrack of the 2021 Netflix series of the same name) and "Klan".
+In August 2021, he published the final single "Rubini" featuring italian singer Elisa.

 Mahmood made his return to Sanremo in 2022 alongside Blanco with the song "Brividi", with which they won and thus earned the right to represent at the Eurovision Song Contest 2022 in Turin.
 The song reached number 15 on the Billboard Global 200 chart dated 19 February 2022.
 At the contest in Turin, "Brividi" finished in sixth place with 268 points.

 Being a popular Eurovision star, Mahmood was one of the guest artists invited to sing at the grand final interval act "Liverpool Songbook" of the ESC 2023, he sang Imagine by John Lennon.

-2024–present: Third Sanremo and Nei letti degli altri
+2024–present: Third Sanremo entry and Nei letti degli altri

-He competed once again in Sanremo in 2024 with the song "Tuta gold", the song immediately peaked number 1 in Italy and entered the Global top songs on Spotify.
+He competed again in Sanremo in 2024 with the song "Tuta gold", the song immediately peaked at number one in Italy.
+The song was included on his third studio album Nei letti degli altri, published on 16 February 2024.

 He co-hosted the fourth night of the 2025 festival alongside Geppi Cucciari and Carlo Conti.

 Public image

-Mahmood is a portmanteau of Alessandro's surname Mahmoud and the English expression my mood.
-Mahmood speaks some Arabic, and is fluent in Sardinian.
-Following his Sanremo win, then Deputy Prime Minister Matteo Salvini, who is known for his anti-immigrant views, criticized him for winning over Ultimo who received the highest number of public votes.
+Following Mahmood's Sanremo win in 2019, then Deputy Prime Minister Matteo Salvini, who is known for his anti-immigrant views, criticized him for winning over Ultimo who received the highest number of public votes.